Design codes and standards

 For slender webs, the shear resistance may be limited by shear buckling; for such situations, reference is made to BS EN 1993-1-5 Shear buckling is rarely a consideration with hot rolled sections.

-Buckling resistance of membersbuckling resistance of a member is determined by applying a reduction factor χ to the yield strength.
+The buckling resistance of a member is determined by applying a reduction factor χ to the design strength.
 The value of χ varies depending on the buckling mode, with an appropriate subscript identifying which mode is being considered - for example χLT is the reduction factor for lateral torsional buckling.

 The reduction factor χ is a function of the non-dimensional slenderness , as shown in the figure left.
 The choice of curve depends on the type of cross-section, and the axis about which buckling will take place.
 Different curves are used for different buckling modes as explained in SCI P362.

-Member resistances may be readily identified using SCI P363 .
+Member resistances may be readily determined using SCI P363 .

 BS EN 1993-1-1 presents guidance for checking flexural, torsional and torsional-flexural buckling for members in compression.
 The latter two modes will not be critical for doubly symmetric I or H sections, or hollow sections.